zdravkov/kendo-docs/web/treelist/overview.md

 Note that the `parentId` is mapped from the `ReportsTo` field by the line `parentId: { field: "ReportsTo", nullable: true }`.
 The TreeList renders its hierarchy based on the `parentId` - `id` relationship.

-> All fields that must be listed when using `schema.model.fields`.
+> All fields must be listed when using `schema.model.fields`.
 The field which represents the `id` of the event must also be set via `schema.model.id`.
 Not setting these will still work for displaying data, but will post incomplete objects on the server when editing items.

 ## Getting reference to a Kendo UI TreeList

-To get a reference to a Kendo UI TreeList instance, use the jQuery `data` and pass "kendoTreeList" as argument:
+To get a reference to a Kendo UI TreeList instance, use the jQuery `data` method and pass "kendoTreeList" as argument:

 ### Example - get reference to a Kendo UI TreeList